 Studies suggest that 700 million people around the world live in extreme poverty.
 People who are fighting for immediate essentials are rarely able to invest in their future.
 And unfortunately, many nonprofits designed to offer set types of goods and services aren’t able to meet the unique needs of individual recipients affected by the world’s worst crises.

-GiveDirectly has very a different idea: that the most effective way to have a long-term impact on poverty is to give people a basic starter income with no strings attached.
+GiveDirectly has very a different idea: that an effective way to have a long-term impact on humanitarian crises is to give people direct cash transfers with no strings attached.
 Funds are delivered via simple mobile transfers.
-Recipients can then invest the money in whatever is most pressing - whether that be planting crops, replacing a roof or sending their kids to a better school.
+Recipients can then invest the money in whatever is most pressing - whether that be planting crops, replacing a roof, avoiding debt, or sending their kids to a better school.
 No matter the decision, GiveDirectly meticulously tracks each donation in order to ensure that the aid is being spent effectively, and invests in robust fraud detection and prevention systems.

 All this data collection has also produced a larger revelation.
-GiveDirectly's ongoing research shows that letting the poor be their own financial decision makers doesn’t just lift them out of poverty, but has a ripple effect that influences everything from agriculture and labor practices to education and women’s rights.
+GiveDirectly's ongoing research shows that letting the most marginalized communities be their own financial decision makers doesn’t just lift them out of poverty, but has a ripple effect that influences everything from local market rebound, agriculture and labor practices to education and women’s rights.

 How we're helping

 Google.org has supported GiveDirectly’s work since its early days.
 Google.org saw so much potential in GiveDirectly’s research that we gave them a $2.4 million grant in 2012.
 The grant helped the organization scale direct cash transfers to more Kenyan families and duplicate its program in Uganda.
 Two years later, a second round of funding enabled GiveDirectly to expand to additional countries in East Africa as well as conduct a study in Western Kenya.
 With Google.org’s support, GiveDirectly has impacted the lives of more than 75,000 people living in poverty in East Africa.